Help for planning your Italian holiday. What to see and do in Umbria.

 While Umbrians eat a great deal of vegetables, pulses and legumes, pork is a main ingredient.

-Unless pork isn’t your thing, make sure to try porchetta in a bun, pasta alla Norcina and cured prosciutto (prosciutto crudo) in a torta al testo.
+Unless pork isn’t your thing, make sure to try porchetta in a bun, pasta Alla Norcina (find a recipe here) and cured prosciutto (prosciutto crudo) in a torta al testo.

 There are Etruscan and Roman ruins, gates, theatres and walls, all over Umbria.